markolbert/J4JCommandLine/docs/goal-concept.md

 But there was a bigger reason.
 I view C# as a type-centered language.
 While it has many other characteristics at its core everything seems to revolve around types.
-Because of that I tend to thing of "parsing a command line" as "converting a bunch of text into an instance of a configuration type".
+Because of that I tend to think of "parsing a command line" as "converting a bunch of text into an instance of a configuration type".
 I wanted a library that was centered around types.